Banana Baked Oatmeal Cups

 - ⅓ cup egg whites

-- 1 Tablespoon coconut oil, in liquid form
+- 1 Tablespoon melted coconut oil

-- 1 teaspoon organic vanilla extract
+- 1 teaspoon vanilla extract

 - 6 drops liquid stevia OR 1 packet of powdered stevia OR ⅓ cup maple syrup